-Athelas launches an Echo-like blood testing device for the home
+Athelas launches a new type of blood testing device for the home

 Fitbit CEO James Park on the way forward for wearables